linux-credentials/credentialsd/GOALS.md

 # Goals

-The goal of this repository is to define a spec for clients (apps, browsers, etc.) to retrieve user credentials in a uniform way across Linux desktop environments.
+The goal of this repository is to define a spec and implementation for clients (apps, browsers, etc.) to retrieve user credentials in a uniform way across Linux desktop environments.

+## Motivation

+Our primary motivation is to get passkey into the hands of users.
+Passkeys are growing as a powerful authentication mechanism for users.
+As the ecosystem becomes more mature, browsers are deferring access to passkeys to OS APIs on other platforms, like Windows Hello, Keychain on macOS and iOS, and Credential Manager on Android.

+On Linux, there is no OS API so handling passkeys is entirely up to the browser, which is at a disadvantage to the OS in terms of hardware access and desktop integration.
+This situation also requires each individual browser or application to reimplement the same features.
+We want to change that!

+## Direction

 Some high-level goals: